PhantasmicSky/NodestoneBuilder/README.md

 - Mo Xuan is Currently in Trad.
 Chinese until it comes out in GMS (If it will even release outside TMS/CMS).

 ## Notes
-- ~~* = Auto-Build doesn't work properly if the number of selected skills is not a multiple of three.~~
+- ~~* = Function not tested fully and might sometimes return "No Optimal Combination" even though there should be one.~~